 (GOF, US p532; emphasis mine)

 Even Sirius, who never gave Snape an inch of credibility or respect, doesn’t believe he was a Death Eater and cannot imagine Dumbledore placing his blind trust in a former Death Eater.
 I have always wondered if Dumbledore trusted Snape because the whole mission – the whole idea of Snape becoming a Death Eater – came from Dumbledore.
 I have pondered whether Snape initially became a Death Eater on Dumbledore’s orders.
-I know, based on what we now know, it seems far fetched.
+I know, based on what we now know, it seems far-fetched.
 Yet it does add up to one plausible explanation.
 Even Snape’s sharing of the prophecy may have seemed an innocuous piece of incomplete information that wouldn’t have caused the harm it eventually did.
 Perhaps allowing Snape to share that snippet of prophecy was one of Dumbledore’s “huger mistakes.”
-It would certainly answer a lot of questions and shed new light on many moments in the books, including Snape’s return to Voldemort in GOF and the insane revolt and hatred etched in Snape’s face as he is brought to the murder of Dumbledore by circumstances that ran out of control.
+It would certainly answer a lot of questions and shed new light on many moments in the books, including Snape’s return to Voldemort in Goblet of Fire and the insane revolt and hatred etched on Snape’s face as he is brought to the murder of Dumbledore by circumstances that run out of control.
 It may be completely off base, but it has always niggled at me, so I share it with you for your contemplation.

 Not a pleasant subject, but one we will all face, whether we like it or not, on the 21st.
-I admit to being quite flummoxed on who will be lost and who will live.
+I admit to being quite flummoxed by who will be lost and who will live.
 I have a few ideas, but they are more hopes than theories.
 I think the trio and Ginny will survive, though not without injury.
 In fact, I have felt so sure of this that I recently realized I should really prepare myself to be wrong, or I may be in for a major shock.

-I am most worried for Hagrid, Fred and/or George.
+I am most worried for Hagrid, Fred, and/or George.
 Lupin being my sentimental favorite character, I truly hope Jo has spared him and Tonks so that he can enjoy his remaining years.
 However, I am not confident about that.
 I think Dobby may sacrifice himself for Harry.

 I have always thought Snape would die, and I’m still somewhat of that mind.
 However, I have recently given thought to his Slytherin survival instincts and wondered if he might pull through.
 Draco could go either way.
 The lowering of his wand, though indicative that he has the potential to be redeemed, does not mean that he’ll survive.
-R.A.B. was redeemed, but appears to have died in that process.
-Draco could be another R.A.B.
+RAB was redeemed but appears to have died in that process.
+Draco could be another RAB.

 Of the young people, Luna has always seemed to be in some danger to me, simply because of her accepting attitudes about death and her peculiar perceptions about life in general.
 She seems connected to things “beyond the Veil” in a way the other characters aren’t – she seems to already be halfway beyond the Veil herself.
 Neville, as I mentioned above, I see surviving, though I don’t feel so certain about that one.
-Dean, Seamus, Lavender, Parvati and the other students in Harry’s year are more peripheral, and I expect some of them to be lost, though they won’t have the heart-ripping effect on us that some of the more major characters will.
+Dean, Seamus, Lavender, Parvati, and the other students in Harry’s year are more peripheral, and I expect some of them to be lost, though they won’t have the heart-ripping effect on us that some of the more major characters will.

 Slughorn is an enigma.
 No idea what will become of him, or some of the other teachers and adults in the series.
 Wormtail will almost certainly die, probably because of his life debt to Harry.
-I don’t know that I’ll cry over that one… Nor would I lose any sleep over the Dursleys, Lucius or Narcissa.
+I don’t know that I’ll cry over that one… Nor would I lose any sleep over the Dursleys, Lucius, or Narcissa.

 Given that we have several character deaths to bear, we are all sure to be screaming, “No!
 Not _______!” at some point next weekend.
 I hereby make a vow to bear with some stoicism (and a large brandy, as Dumbledore would say…) the author’s right to snuff out any of her own creations that she so chooses, and I promise to forgive her (though if it’s Lupin…).

-Symbols, odds and ends
+Symbols, Odds, and Ends

-Given the alchemical themes throughout the book, I am inclined to see some connection to transformation, completion and transcendence.
+Given the alchemical themes throughout the book, I am inclined to see some connection to transformation, completion, and transcendence.
 If the inner circle, as alchemical texts suggest, symbolizes water, and the triangle symbolizes fire, it seems that the symbol indicates a final confrontation of Gryffindor vs. Slytherin.
 However, in this instance, what does the line down the center signify?
 Division?

-If so, it hardly suggests the unity of Harry’s hoped for final stages of transformation through the completion of his alchemical quest.
+If so, it hardly suggests the unity of Harry’s hoped-for final stages of transformation through the completion of his alchemical quest.
 It may have to do with Dumbledore’s help and return – his phoenix symbol rising from the ashes in some mystical way to aid Harry – fire encasing water and rising through it.
 Does it reflect the symbols that Harry has seen over and over again on the rim of the Pensieve, or is it something he has yet to encounter?
 I have no idea, but something in me responds positively to it.
 I think it’s an encouraging symbol – something to bring hope and help.

-Why did Dumbledore have James’ invisibility cloak?
+Why did Dumbledore have James’s invisibility cloak?
 What will the two-way mirror do?
 What is up with Aunt Petunia?
 What will Aberforth contribute?
 What will Harry find at Godric’s Hollow?
 Who will do magic later in life?

-The only one of those I’ll venture is the last: I’m rooting for Mrs. Figg.
+The only one of those I’ll venture into is the last: I’m rooting for Mrs. Figg.
 The others have me flummoxed.
 I think that the cloak being in Dumbledore’s possession is a great mystery, as one would have thought James would have needed it most when he was trying to hide from Voldemort.
 The mirrors may come into play at the Veil, but first Harry has to remember his, which is, presumably, still smashed at the bottom of his very messy school trunk.
 The conversation Aunt Petunia overheard between Lily (I presume) and “that awful boy” will be important, and I just feel certain that awful boy was Snape.
-Petunia’s very real, wizard-like fear over Voldemort’s return and the dementors indicate she knows a lot more than she’s letting on, and I want to know about her correspondence with Dumbledore, but cannot begin to fathom what they shared.
+Petunia’s very real, wizard-like fear over Voldemort’s return and the Dementors indicate she knows a lot more than she’s letting on, and I want to know about her correspondence with Dumbledore but cannot begin to fathom what they shared.
 Aberforth will have some family history that will shed light on something about Dumbledore, or perhaps some information about the destruction of Grindelwald, which most likely included destroying a Horcrux.
 His information could settle the mystery of what Dumbledore saw in the cave while drinking the potion.
 Godric’s Hollow may yield some information about James and Lily.
 Being there might also jog Harry’s memory about the moment of Voldemort’s curse, which might awaken his questions about his scar.
 Beyond that, it’s anyone’s guess.

 The fact that it’s anybody’s guess tickles me beyond measure.
 I love that J.K.
 Rowling has invested these marvelous books with so much wit and wisdom that we have such a multitude of unanswered questions.
 I’m puzzling many of my friends by refusing point blank any and all invitations for the weekend of the 21st as I intend to be firmly ensconced in my comfy chair and buried in Harry Potter and the Deathly Hallows.